 Additionally, there are far too few services in the north, to assist those in Aboriginal communities."

-So just one question remains: What challenge are you looking to tackle?
+So just one question remains: What challenges are you looking to tackle?
 How will mental health training help you make a difference in your community?
+Or help you do your job better?

 Find your answer by exploring the mental health courses offered through Kompass Professional Development.
-Use the links below to learn more about instructor Rose Ceci, the curriculum, and our unique online learning system.
+Click below to learn more about instructor Rose Ceci, the curriculum, and our unique online learning system.
 We're here to help!